-Prerequisite: Validation and/or as required by program
+Prerequisite: Validation and/or as required by program (Lec 2 hrs, Clin 6 hrs)

 This course provides a family centered approach to the nursing of children from infancy through adolescence.
 Emphasis is placed on concepts of growth and development, health promotion and alterations in health.
 The student should be able to utilize the nursing process in providing and managing nursing care to the family in a variety of health care settings.
 (F, Sp, Su)